 Novo also built a tool that gives Azlo customers a checklist of transactions coming in and out of their Azlo accounts that need to be switched over to their new Novo account.

-Before PNC and BBVA's merger plans resulted in the planned shutdown, Azlo launched a subscription-based banking service in September that bundled the platform's invoicing and automated budgeting services for $10 a month.
+In September, two months before PNC and BBVA's merger plans materialized, Azlo launched a subscription-based banking service that bundled the platform's invoicing and automated budgeting services for $10 a month.

 Rangel said he has no plans to take Novo in a similar direction.